 The architects were faced by a given program which included the parking area and a shopping center below the field and a residence for the elderly comprised by 110 tutored apartments located on a nine-story linear block which protects as a shield the main facade of the unit.
 Taking the British models as the point of reference, the stadium is set out as a great introverted space, that renounces to all contact with its surroundings to focus all its attention on the spectators of the competition.
 As an open ceiling in the middle, the roof contributes to the definition of this interior with a perforated sheeting which reflects everything that goes on in the field and stands, multiplying the brightness and color of the spectacle.
 The facade of the linear block towards the field appears pierced by windows that draw the word BASEL with a slightly distorted trace, as a great support signpost for the local team.

-But it is the shell that gives the stadium its unmistakable identity as a place for gathering and celebration.
-A continuous enclosure of convex pieces of translucent plastic wraps the facades and roof, turning the arena into a volume that shines at night with the pulse of a live and well-irrigated volume.
-The intense red tone with which the extrados of the upper stand was painted transcends in this way to the exterior through the plastic bubbles when it is illuminated by powerful spotlights, so accomplishing the desired contrast with the green of the lawn and the blue plastic seats that draw the name of the team on the stand.
-Canopies of the same blue tone establish a chromatic continuity with the senior citizen residence block, the other visible piece of the complex, where the rounded contour of the plastic domes is replaced by the angular edges of haphazardly perforated concrete panels that act as horizontal parapets of the terraces.
+But it is the envelope which from the city identifies the stadium as a celebration and meeting point.
+A continuous enclosure of convex pieces of translucent plastic wraps itself around the facades and the roof, turning the stadium into a volume that shines at night with the pulse of a live and well-irrigated volume.
+The intense red tone with which the extrados of the upper stand was painted trascends in this way to the exterior through the plastic bubbles when it is illuminated by powerful spotlights, in order to obtain the desired contrast with the green field and the seats of blue plastic which draw the name of the team on the stand.
+Canopies of the same blue tone establish the chromatic continuity with the elderly’s residence block, the other visible piece of the unit where the rounded contour of the plastic domes is replaced by the angular edges of haphazardly perforated concrete panels which act as horizontal parapets of the terraces.

-Partners: Jacques Herzog, Pierre de Meuron, Christine Binswanger (Partner in Charge).
+Jacques Herzog, Pierre de Meuron